JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 procedure if other hyperparameters have also changed.
 For an example, see the MLJ [ensemble code](https://github.com/alan-turing-institute/MLJ.jl/blob/master/src/ensembles.jl).
+A third use-case is to avoid repeating time-consuming preprocessing of `X` and `y` required by some models.

-In the event that the argument `fitresult` (returned by a preceding call to `fit`) is not sufficient for performing an update, the author can arrange for `fit` to output in its `cache` return value any additional information required, as this is also passed as an argument to the `update` method.
+In the event that the argument `fitresult` (returned by a preceding call to `fit`) is not sufficient for performing an update, the author can arrange for `fit` to output in its `cache` return value any additional information required (for example, pre-processed versions of `X` and `y`), as this is also passed as an argument to the `update` method.

 ### Unsupervised models